U8NWXD/vivarium/doc/reference/glossary.rst

     Topologies
         A topology defines how :term:`stores` are associated to :term:`ports`.
 This tells Vivarium which store to pass to each port of each process during the simulation.
+See the constructor documentation for
+        :py:class:`vivarium.core.experiment.Experiment` for a more
+        detailed specification of the form of a topology.

     Tree
     Trees